aws/amazon-finspace-examples/README.md

 - [Exploring FinSpace APIs](notebooks/exploring_finspace_apis/) demonstrates common FinSpace APIs calls you will use when analyzing data within FinSpace notebooks.
 - [Remote Cluster Management](notebooks/remote_cluster_management/) shows how to use the cluster management APIs from outside of FinSpace.
-- [S3 Import](notebooks/s3_import) shows how to import data from an external (to FinSpace) S3 bucket into a FinSpace dataset

 ### Python: Helper Code